 Meeting at Greyfriars Bobby, kids and adults alike will love following a robed, guided tour of the magical locations that inspired characters and scenes from the famous Harry Potter series.
 You’ll stop by The Elephant House cafe, where the books were partially written as well as Hogwarts itself (based on George Herriot’s School).

-Set next to Edinburgh Castle, The Royal Edinburgh Military Tattoo is another visual highlight that takes place during The Fringe Festival.
+- The Edinburgh Tattoo Set next to Edinburgh Castle, The Royal Edinburgh Military Tattoo is another visual highlight that takes place during The Fringe Festival.
 The show includes bagpipes, highland dancers, marching bands, dancing, and much more.
 This is then followed by a short but wonderful fireworks display!
 The show takes place in the evening and is free of charge for children under 3 (being an outdoor event we recommend you wrap up warm and bring ear defenders for little ears.)

 Have you ever been to Edinburgh Fringe Festival with kids?
 Let us know your tips in a comment below.
-Time to start planning a day out with the kids in Edinburgh or look for great family-friendly festival near you.
+Time to start planning a day out with the kids in Edinburgh or look for great family-friendly festivals near you.